AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 			<td>
 				<b>PayPal Express Checkout button</b>
 			</td>
 			<td>Optional: Link the PayPal Express Checkout button where it is needed, e.g. on the item page (Single item) or next to the shopping cart.
 In clicking this button, the customer can purchase the item or the content of the shopping cart at once, without going through the regular checkout.
-In this case, he will be forwarded to the PayPal payment process.
+In this case, the customer will be forwarded to the PayPal payment process.
 The shipping address is provided by PayPal.</td>
 		</tr>
 		<tr>
 		<tr>